-7. In a normal week during the last 12 months , on aver green or blue spaces?
-Please report the number of hours per week in autumn-winter, separately. age, how many hours did you spend in the following nours per week in spring-summer and the number of [If you use the space in only one of the seasons, please report the average.]
-Summer per week) Autumn-Winter (hours per week) a.
+7. In a normal week during the last 12 months , on average, how many hours did you spend in the following green or blue spaces?
+Please report the number of hours per week in spring-summer and the number of hours per week in autumn-winter, separately.
+[If you use the space in only one of the sea- sons, please report the average.]
+Spring (hours -Summer per week) (1 Autumn-W hours per v inter veek) a.
 Parks/public gardens b.
-Woods/other natural green spaces C. Agricultural field d.
+Woods/other natural green spaces c.
+Agricultural field d.
 Blue spaces 8.
-Is there any green or blue space within a 10-minute Yes N walk from you lo on't knov v 9.
-Overall, in your neighbourhood, how satisfied are yo u with the follo owing aspe ects?
+Is there any green or blue space within a 10-minute Yes N walk from you Io Ir home?)on't know I 9.
+Overall, in your neighbourhood, how satisfied are yo u with the foll owing aspe ects?
 1 Very dis- satisfied 2 Dissat- isfied 3 Neutral 4 Satisfied 5 Very satis- fied a. b. c. d.
-The quality of the green/blue environment The amount of the green/blue environment The maintenance of the green/blue environment The safety of the green/blue environment with regard to traffic as well as people (e.g. perceived crime) 10.
-At home, how much green space (trees, grasses, dow(s)?
-Please rate the amount of the view that is filled window) to 4 (all of the view completely filled green s ed by greenspa 0 No green space/ no window 1 A little bit of the view 2 Some of the view 3 Most of the view 4 All of the view a.
+The quality of the green/blue environment The amount of the green/blue environment The maintenance of the green/blue environment The safety of the green/blue environment with re- gard to traffic as well as people (e.g. perceived crime) 10.
+At home , how much green space (trees, grasses, a dow(s)?
+Please rate the amount of the view that is filled window) to 4 (all of the view completely filled green s flowers, etc.) ed by greensp space) can you so ace on a sc ee throug ale from 0 h the follo (no green wing win- space/no 0 No green space/ no window 1 A little bit of the view 2 Some of the view 3 Most of the view 4 All of the view a.
 Bedroom (your bedroom, not others) b.
 Kitchen C. Living room 11.
-How often (during the day) do you look out through t he following w vindow(s)?
-0 No window 1 Rarely 2 etimes 3 Often a.
-Bedroom (your bedroom, not others) Į b.
-Kitchen [ - C. Living room 12a.
-Do you keep indoor plants in your home? ☐ Yes (1) ☐ No (0) skip to ( Q13] 12b.
-How many indoor plant pots do you have at home? pla ant pots
+How often (during the day) do you look out through t he following v vindow(s)?
+0 No window 1 Rarely Some 2 etimes 3 Often a.
+Bedroom (your bedroom, not others) ב b.
+Kitchen ב C. Living room 12a.
+Do you keep indoor plants in your home?
+Yes (1 No (0))) [>>> skip to C 213] 12b.
+How many indoor plant pots do you have at home? pl ant pots